Welcome to the Master of Climate Change program!

 If you have a question about an academic decision, you are strongly encouraged to first speak informally with the course instructor.

-A student can also to speak to the MCC Graduate Program Administrator, the MCC Program Director, or the Associate Chair, Graduate Studies.
+A student can also to speak to the MCC Graduate Program Administrator or the MCC Program Director.

 The formal petition and grievance processes are set out in Policy 70, Student Petitions and Grievances.